dispetx/pdpi/README.md

 $$f(z) = z \text{ for all } z.$$

-Machine learning is the process of finding an appropriate such predictor functions.
+Machine learning is the process of finding an appropriate such predictors.
 If a predictor predicts well no one is concerned about if all assumptions hold or is something true.
 The notion of truth in mathematics is very different then in other contexts.
 In mathematics, truth has nothing to do with the semantic content of mathematical statements but only with